BellHermitage/suzunaan.org/content/contributing.en.md

 Failure to respect the above rules will result in your current and future contributions to be rejected and, possibly, be banned from the community.

-# Philosophy
+## Philosophy

 Additionally, please **remember that**:

  1. **This community is pretty much left/anarchist-adjacent.**

-    While we do not *really* care about your politics, software is not inherently apolitical and some choices will inevitably reflect this.
+    While we do not care about your politics, software is not inherently apolitical and some choices will inevitably reflect this.
     We *do not* have any problems with contributions coming from various points of the political spectrum, *provided you respect the rules above*.